DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 - **SurveyPaper** - directory containing the survey paper **in Czech** about the plugins & enhancements above, along with `ExamplePrograms` directory in which traces of simple programs showcasing above's abilities may be found.

-These four components' requirements are defined in the [project specification document](./ProjectSpecification.md).
-Each plugin has their own README and documentations, **KS_fork** inclues a document detailing changes made there.
+These five components' requirements are defined in the [project specification document](./ProjectSpecification.md).
+Each plugin has their own README and documentations, **KS_fork** includes a document detailing changes made there.

 See each directory for more details about that part of the project.